LavanyaSrinivas06/AirHockey2024/README.md

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.

+**Reference**
+Sound:
+Tutorials used as reference :https://www.youtube.com/watch?v=g4ajJEyUDW4 Chatgpt were used to generate some part of code

 **Acknowledgments**
 Pygame library for game development.
 Open-source resources for sound effects.